thiagowfx/thiagowfx.github.io/content/posts/2022-02-19-wayland-from-i3-to-sway.md

 `gaps` is available in `i3` as well but only if you use [`i3-gaps`](https://github.com/Airblader/i3), which generally I refuse to in order to stay closer to vanilla/upstream `i3`.
-It's a bit of a bummer that [Michael Stapelberg](https://michael.stapelberg.ch/) (i3's creator and core maintainer) does not want to merge gaps functionality into core `i3`, leading to an _unnecessary_ fork and fragmentation within the `i3` community.

 The `play-pause` multimedia key is a [bug](https://github.com/swaywm/sway/issues/4783) I found on `sway`.
 It's quite